ARM-software/arm-trusted-firmware/docs/porting-guide.md

 need to be defined in the platform makefile which will get included by the build system.

-*   **NEED_BL30**
-    This flag if defined by the platform mandates that a BL3-0 binary should be included in the FIP image.
-The path to the BL3-0 binary can be specified by the `BL30` build option (see build options in the [User Guide]).

 *   **NEED_BL33**
     By default, this flag is defined `yes` by the build system and `BL33` build option should be supplied as a build option.
 The platform has the option